Dozodouzo/supybot-git/README.md

 How Notification Works
 ----------------------

-The first time a repository is created it's also cloned.
+When a repository is created it's also cloned.
+After this, a long-running thread fetches changes from the remote repo periodically

 **Warning #1:** If the repository is big and/or the network is slow, the first load may take a very long time!